Prostate problems are common in men, particularly in men over 50 years of age.

 Ultrasound Scan

-An ultrasound scan may be performed to find out how efficiently you can empty your bladder.
-A scanner probe is placed on your lower abdomen before and after you pass urine to find out how much urine is left behind.
-This test is not at all unpleasant but can only be done when the bladder is reasonably full.
+An ultrasound scan may be performed to find out how efficiently you empty your bladder.
+A scanning probe is placed on your lower abdomen before and after you urinate to measure the amount of urine left in your bladder.
+This test is simple and not uncomfortable, but can only be performed when your bladder is reasonably full.

 Schematic picture of an ultrasound scan of the prostate

-To check whether cancer is present, some tiny pieces of prostate tissue are removed for examination.
-This procedure is called a ‘biopsy’.
-You will be given antibiotics to reduce the risk of infection, and a local anaesthetic, then several (up to 12) samples of prostate tissue are removed using a very fine needle inserted into the prostate via the rectum.
-The tissue is then examined under a microscope to look for cancer cells.
-Antibiotics are continued for several days.
+To determine whether prostate cancer is present, small samples of prostate tissue are removed for examination – a procedure called a ‘biopsy’.
+You will be given antibiotics to reduce the risk of infection, and a local anaesthetic to numb the area.
+Up to 12 tiny tissue samples are collected using a fine needle inserted into the prostate through the rectum.
+These samples are examined under a microscope to look for cancer cells.
+Antibiotics are usually continued for several days after the procedure.

-Ultrasound is often used to ‘guide’ the biopsy needle.
-A finger-sized probe is inserted in the back passage (rectum).
-The probe passes inaudible sound waves through the prostate that produce an image of the gland on a computer screen.
-The test is uncomfortable but not very painful, though you may feel a needle prick as each piece of tissue is pierced, even with the local anaesthetic.
+Ultrasound guidance is often used during the biopsy.
+A finger-sized probe is inserted in the rectum to send sound waves through the prostate, producing a live image on a computer screen.
+While the procedure may be uncomfortable, it is not usually painful.
+You may feel a slight prick as each tissue sample is taken, even with the local anaesthetic.

 Schematic picture of an ultrasound probe inserted in the rectum